In today's Federal Newscast, the largest federal employee union has some ideas of how to address the Defense Department's skill gaps.

-In today's Federal Newscast, President Joe Biden rescinded a 2020 memo that gave the Defense secretary the authority to exclude certain employees from collective bargaining.
+In today's Federal Newscast, President Joe Biden signs a new executive order designed to promote collective bargaining.

 Like a hot air balloon with a pinhole, the National Labor Relations Board has been steadily losing people and the morale of those remaining.